Candidates are assessed via three discrete summative assessment events. A ‘pass’ grade must be attained for each element.

 Enriching learning and managing difficulties: Whole group – 9.30 -16.30

 • 24th November or 26th November

 Motivation and building resilience: Whole group – 9.30 -16.30

 Coaching skills for Practice Educators: Whole group – 9.30 -16.30

 • 2nd February 2022 or 4th February 2022

 Power, influence and fair assessment: Online workshop - 10.00 to12.00

 • 22nd February 2022

 Contemporary issues and summative report writing: Whole group – 9.30 -16.30

-Please note that mentoring fees must be met by the employer (or by the candidate) and are not included in the programme fees.
+Please note all candidates must be assigned a mentor.
+Mentoring fees must be met by the employer (or by the candidate) and are not included in the programme fees.